wso2/docs-is/en/includes/guides/fragments/manage-app/oidc-settings/access-token.md

     You can configure the following properties related to token binding:

-    - **Validate token bindings** - Enabled by default.
-When enabled, {{product_name}} uses the selected binding type to validate the access token based on the binding information sent in the cookie.
+    - **Validate token bindings** - When enabled, {{product_name}} uses the selected binding type to validate the access token based on the binding information sent in the cookie.

     - **Revoke token upon user logout** - When enabled, a user logout from a session causes access tokens to be revoked provided the logout request contains either `client_id` or `id_token_hint`.
 Learn more about [logout requests]({{base_path}}/guides/authentication/oidc/add-logout/).